 Does Aluminum in Antiperspirants Have Any Negative Side Effects?

-- You may feel hotter: As Zalka points out, the plugging of sweat ducts impedes the natural physiologic process of sweating, which is the body's natural process for cooling off.
+- You may feel hotter: According to Zalka, the plugging of sweat ducts impedes the natural physiologic process of sweating, which is the body's natural process for cooling off.
 By plugging these sweat ducts, you may find yourself overheating more easily.

-- Underarm irritation: By plugging the sweat ducts in your underarms, you may find that aluminum-containing deodorants can lead to irritation, rashes, little underarm pimples, and even color changes of the skin.
+- Underarm irritation: You may find that aluminum-containing deodorants can lead to irritation, rashes, little underarm pimples, and even color changes of the skin, though even this is inconclusive (as antiperspirants often contain fragrance or other potential allergens as well).

 - Aluminum often stains: What’s more, if you’ve ever wondered why you can’t seem to keep a white tee looking white, aluminum is to blame.
-When the ingredient combines with sweat, it creates a yellow tint that can be nearly impossible to remove.
+Some claim that when the ingredient combines with sweat, it creates a yellow tint that can be nearly impossible to remove.
 So, if your main goal is to keep your whites crisp as can be, it’s time to ditch antiperspirant in favor of aluminum-free deo.

 Stains aside, Zalka takes us back to the main point.
 “My premise is, sweat is intentional, odor is preventable,” she begins.
 “If you sweat a normal amount and do not suffer from the medical condition known as hyperhidrosis, why block sweat glands unnecessarily?”